tonymm81/web_page/README.md

 - Starting to make portfolio view using MUI paper and Card components.
 Also i fixed the browser update bug.
 - It would be nice to find some code review components.

+## version 174
+- I have added some content to portfolio view and there is still a lot of work to do.
+- I have to add more descriptions about my schoolprojects.
+But i make there expand image view where user can watch the image in full screen mode.

 # installs backend: